IPS-LMU/The-EMU-SDMS-Manual/_book/wrassp.md

 <p class="caption">(\#fig:wrassp-genSin)A single cycle sine wave consisting of 16000 samples.</p>
 </div>

 Assuming a sample rate of 16 kHz `sineWave` would result in a sine wave with a frequency of 1 Hz and a duration of one second.
-R Example \@ref(rexample:wrassp-genAdo) shows how a `AsspDataObj` can be created from scratch and the data in `sineWave` placed into one of its tracks.
+The R code snippet below shows how a `AsspDataObj` can be created from scratch and the data in `sineWave` placed into one of its tracks.
 It then goes on to write the `AsspDataObj` object to an SSFF file.

 ```r